Technology

 A note on prices: these are the figures listed on ScanMarker's own Amazon store at the time of writing, and marketplace prices move — check the current listing before you buy.
 The Air did not show a price in my region, so I am not quoting one for it.

-There are two parts to ScanMarker: the pen, which captures the image, and the software, which does the recognition and all the smart features.
+There are two parts to ScanMarker: the pen, which captures the image, and the software, which does the recognition and everything clever after it.
 With the wireless pens, that software is the ScanMarker web app, which pairs over Web Bluetooth in Chrome or Edge on desktop.

 1. Open the web app.
 Go to the ScanMarker web app in Chrome or Edge on desktop and sign in.